tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * What is Panel?

   **Answer:** Panel is a high-level dashboarding library that allows users to create custom interactive web apps and dashboards by connecting user-defined widgets, plots, images, tables, or text.
-Panel also works with other visualization libraries such as Plotly Express or Hvplot via extensions.
+Panel also works with other visualization libraries such as Plotly Express or hvPlot via extensions.

 * What is a dashboard?